hanzoai/ROCm/docs/how-to/rocm-for-ai/inference/benchmark-docker/previous-versions/vllm-0.4.3.rst

 * Tuning files (in CSV format)

-With this Docker image, you can quickly validate the expected inference performance numbers on the MI300X accelerator.
+With this Docker image, you can quickly validate the expected inference performance numbers on the MI300X GPU.
 This topic also provides tips on optimizing performance with popular AI models.

 .. _vllm-benchmark-vllm: